 Hare & Tortoise is a game of strategy based on numerical calculation and player interaction.
-But it has always included one built-in element of randomization in the form of hare squares.
-The original purpose was to satisfy players who regard pictorial board game as incomplete if they don't include a randomising element, and for this purpose it seemed appropriate to choose one particularly in keeping with the hare's traditional madcap character.
-The actual mechanics of 'Jugging the Hare' vary from edition to edition for reasons explained below, though most of them have in common the fact that they tend to favour players lagging behind more than those haring ahead.
+But it has always included one built-in element of randomisation to satisfy players who think pictorial board games incomplete if they don't include a bit of chance.
+So it seemed appropriate to choose something particularly in keeping with the hare's traditional madcap character.
+The actual mechanics of 'Jugging the Hare' vary from edition to edition for reasons explained below, though most have in common the fact that they tend to favour players lagging behind more than those haring ahead.
 In 2018 Ravensburger asked for an alternative, non-random outcome for use in tournaments, where expert players prefer to exercise maximum control over their carrot-management.
-Already in some circles competitors omit them entirely, by simply designating them 'unplayable squares' and allowing no one to land on them; in others, they are merely the equivalent of the 'Free Parking' corner of a well-known property trading game.
+Already in some circles competitors ignore them entirely - they just call them 'unplayable squares' and forbid anyone to land on them.
+Others treat them as the equivalent of the 'Free Parking' corner of a well-known property trading game.
 After much experimentation, a new tournament rule has been provided for this feature.

 Various methods of "Jugging the Hare" in use hitherto are as follows: